dragan717080/TkinterApps/README.md

 ## Usage

-1. Clone or download the desired project repository from the provided links.
+1. Clone or download this repository.
 2. Open the project in your preferred Python IDE or editor.
 3. Install any necessary dependencies `pip install -r requirements.txt`